 Because of the many different devices available, the city building department should be consulted to determine which method of entry is preferred by the local authorities.

-Battery powered convenience open systems in vehicular gate operators provide a trickle charge to the batteries during normal operation.
+Power inverters and DC type gate operators provide a trickle charge to the batteries during normal operation.
 It is advisable that maintenance personnel and property managers check these systems on a monthly basis to assure that the batteries are in good condition and have enough power to open the gate.
 Batteries in these systems are good, on average, for about two years before they will need to be replaced.

 Situation 3 - Power Failure and Battery Powered System Failure